microsoft/mu/docs/How/contributing.md

 https://github.com/Microsoft/mu/issues

-### General feedback and discussions

-Please start a discussion on the issue tracker.

 ### Bugs and feature requests

 For non-security related bugs please log a new issue on the [Project Mu repo issue tracker](https://github.com/Microsoft/mu/issues).
 The best way to get your bug fixed is to be as detailed as you can be about the problem.
 Providing a code snippet or sample driver that exposes the issue with steps to reproduce the problem is ideal.